ha1tch/zen80/README.md

 ## Contact

-Email: h@ual.fi
+Email: h@ual.li

 https://oldbytes.space/@haitchfive

 ## License

-Copyright 2025 h@ual.li
+Copyright 2026 h@ual.li

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.